¡Asu mare! 3

 ¡Asu mare!
 3 is a 2018 Peruvian comedy film directed by Jorge Ulloa.
 Sequel to ¡Asu mare! and Asu mare 2, starring Carlos Alcántara.
 It premiered on 22 November 2018 in Peruvian theaters.

 Plot

 Asu mare!
-3 is located in Miami in which the protagonist obtained the visa to travel to said city.
-Cachín (Carlos Alcántara) and Emilia (Emilia Drago) expect a new addition to the lives of newlyweds by taking a vacation with friends.
+3 is set in Miami to where the protagonist obtained a visa to travel.
+Cachín and Emilia expect a new addition to the lives of the newlyweds by taking a vacation with friends.
 However, they run into his ex-girlfriend unexpectedly and plans change.
-To avoid misunderstandings with the Alcántaras and Rizo-Patrón, the spouses must live with the past of Brenda (Melania Urbina) and her new son.
+To avoid misunderstandings with the Alcántaras and Rizo-Patrón, the spouses must live with the past of Brenda and her new son.